BA programs: "English - Linguistics"

-The BA program in linguistics in our department is designed to give students a solid background in the core areas of phonology, syntax, semantics and pragmatics, as well as in more applied areas such as psycholinguistics and neurolinguistics.
+The BA program in our department is designed to give students a solid background in the core areas of phonology, syntax, semantics and pragmatics, as well as in more applied areas such as psycholinguistics and neurolinguistics.
 Studies in the department take place in English, but this is not the only language being studied; the approach in the department is that of general linguistics which aims to study human language and the human linguistic capacity.
-A BA in linguistics in our department provides students with the tools for analyzing any human language- English, Hebrew, Arabic, Russian or any other language.
+A BA in our department provides students with the tools for analyzing any human language - English, Hebrew, Arabic, Russian or any other language.

-- Expanded major in linguistics (without studies in other departments).
+- Expanded major in "English - Linguistics" (without studies in other departments).
 Requirements

 - The following planned double majors:

-- Unplanned double major: equal specialization in linguistics and another area of studies.
+- Unplanned double major: equal specialization in linguistics and another area of studies (in any other department which offers a double major).
 Requirements

 - "Major at your own pace" - New option for students whose jobs or other commitments leave them with less free time for taking classes.
 The requirements are the same as in the regular major, but they are taken over a five-year period, with fewer courses required each year.
 Requirements